Kameshwaran-Saravanan/Smart-Home-Energy-Management-System/README.md

 # Smart Home Energy Management System using IoT and Data Analytics

-A smart home solution that uses **IoT and Power BI** to monitor, control, and analyze household energy usage, helping improve efficiency and support sustainable smart cities.
+An **IoT**-based smart home system that monitors and controls household energy usage, with **Power BI** used for analyzing consumption patterns to improve energy efficiency and support sustainable smart city development.

 ## Project Overview